Ytterbium nuclear-spin qubits in an optical tweezer array: Nuclear qubit preparation, rotation, and read-out

 The Raman scattering rates of the qubit rotation beams are estimated from a depolarization measurement as well as calculations based on the measured $X$ and $Z$ oscillation frequencies.
 Figure \ref{fig:Z_scattering} shows a measurement of spin depolarization in the presence of the $Z$ beam.
 The spin is prepared in the $\ket{1}$ state and the $Z$ is turned on for the time range shown.
 The decay time constant is $0.43 \pm 0.04$ ms, consistent with the calculated scattering for this level given below.

-The $X$ beam is linearly polarized so that $\phi\simeq 0$ and we also ignore the excited state splittings and the nuclear-spin state splitting relative to the beam detuning.
+The excited state splittings and the nuclear-spin state splitting are small relative to the beam detuning.
 Under these assumptions, the measured Rabi frequency ($\Omega_X/(2\pi) = 1.47$ MHz) of our $X (\pi/2)$ pulses gives the strength of the driving field and this field strength can then be used to calculate the Raman scattering and Rayliegh scattering rates (see below).
 Calculating the rates as in Ref.~\cite{uys2010decoherence} for the $X$ beam gives a total decoherence rate of an equal spin superposition of $5.6\times 10^3$ s$^{-1}$.
 Comparing to the time of an $X (\pi/2)$ pulse, this corresponds to a gate error rate $\leq 1.0\times 10^{-3}$.
 For the $Z$ beam, this equal superposition decoherence rate is estimated to be $2.3\times 10^3$ s$^{-1}$ and corresponds to a $Z (\pi/2)$ gate error of $9\times 10^{-4}$ in a typical $Z$ gate.

 Intensity noise on the $X$ and $Z$ pulses is another substantial source of gate error.
 We measure both short-term (shot-to-shot) and long-term (experiment-to-experiment) fluctuations in the $X$ pulse area on a fast photodiode and find fractional standard deviations of 0.01 and 0.03, respectively.
 For our $X$ Raman drive, the rotation angle is proportional to pulse area and the resulting fractional angle standard deviation $\sigma_\theta$ due these intensity fluctuations on a single $\pi/2$ rotation is 1.2$^\circ$ and 2.8$^\circ$, respectively.
 Calculating the corresponding phase flip error rates as $\text{sin}^2(\sigma_\theta \sqrt{2/\pi})$ gives gate errors of $3\times 10^{-4}$ and $1.6\times 10^{-3}$.